 As my mom, my fiancé, Tina, and I approached the Mai Tai restaurant in Excelsior, Minnesota, Mom said, “Let me do the talking.”
-It was spring, 1978 and Mom’s fiftieth birthday was a couple months away.
+It was spring, 1978 and Mom’s 51st birthday was a couple months away.
 She looked like an aging Hollywood diva.

 A maître d behind a podium inside asked, “May I help you?”